prasanna9481/B-Tree-indexing-with-CI-CD-Testing-and-Benchmarking/README.md

 # tree-template
 Python implementation is in place.
-Cpp implementation is done too.(compiler configuration is still in progress) Template for the tree implementation with all required tests.
+Cpp implementation is done too.
+Template for the tree implementation with all required tests.

 # Local Testing